inosca/ebau/README.md

 only be started if the env var `ENABLE_PTVSD_DEBUGGER` is set to `True` in [`django/.env`](django/.env).

-### GraphQl
+### GraphQL

-In order to talk to the graphql endpoint with authentication, you can install a GraphQL Tool (much like Postman).
-Things you might consider here:
+In order to talk to the `/graphql` endpoint with authentication, you can install a GraphQL Tool (much like Postman).
+Tools you might consider here:

 - [Insomnia](https://insomnia.rest/download)
 - [Altair GraphQL client](https://altairgraphql.dev/#download)